Summer 2008

 Our Behaviors

-Some successful people are the ones who refuse and deny their fellow man in need of support and encouragement, their own neighbors.
-I do not create any conditions that I photograph within.
+I am photographing something more interior, more soulfulness, our generations of conditioned behaviors.
+Some successful refuse and deny their fellow man in need of support and encouragement, their own neighbors.
+I compose and try and balance a photographic composition I find, I do not create or set up any conditions.

 Portraits mirror ourselves to each other.

-I photograph within my community understanding and giving attention to those I know, especially those neglected and shunned.
+Photographing within my community understanding and giving attention to those I am interested, especially those neglected is part of my commitment.
 Many are generous to their own, yet some ignore and remain blind to those that could benefit from a little kindness, care and compassion.
 Reaching out, seeing and recognizing each other ever so slightly can begin to solve a lot of problems, in spite of our differences not only in our hollers but around the world.

 Shelby